zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 ### Cannot find package ".." in any of ...

 The debugger is not using the right GOPATH.
-This shouldnt happen, if it does, log a bug.
+This shouldn't happen, if it does, log a bug.

 **_Solution_**: Until the bug you logged is resolved, the work around is to add the GOPATH as an env var in the `env` property in the `launch.json` file.